Nelson Mandela’s ex-wife Winnie Mandela dies at 81 — Nigeria Today

 Nelson Mandela’s ex-wife Winnie Mandela dies at 81

-She died in a Johannesburg hospital after a long illness, spokesman Victor Dlamini said in a statement.
+She died in a Johannesburg hospital, her family said in a statement, adding that she had “fought valiantly against the Apartheid state” and that she was known “far and wide as the Mother of the Nation”.

-Winnie Mandela, who was married to Nelson Mandela for 38 years, played a high-profile role in the battle to end white-minority rule but her place in history was also stained by controversy.
+Winnie Mandela, who was married to Nelson Mandela for 38 years, played a high-profile role in the struggle to end white-minority rule, but her place in history was stained by controversy and accusations of violence.

-“It is with profound sadness that we inform the public that Mrs Winnie Madikizela-Mandela passed away at the Netcare Milpark Hospital, Johannesburg, South Africa on Monday,” said a statement issued by Dlamini, a family spokesman.
+Leading the tributes, anti-apartheid campaigner and Nobel laureate Desmond Tutu described her as “a defining symbol” of the battle against oppression.

+“She refused to be bowed by the imprisonment of her husband, the perpetual harassment of her family by security forces, detentions, bannings and banishment,” Tutu said.

+“Her courageous defiance was deeply inspirational to me, and to generations of activists.”

+The statement from her family said that she passed away at the Netcare Milpark hospital in Johannesburg.

 “She died after a long illness, for which she had been in and out of hospital since the start of the year.
-She succumbed peacefully in the early hours of Monday afternoon surrounded by her family and loved ones.”
+She succumbed peacefully in the early hours of Monday afternoon surrounded by her family and loved ones,” it added.

+In the ruling African National Congress (ANC), head of policy Jeff Radebe described her as “an icon of the revolutionary struggle.”

 Most of Winnie’s marriage to Nelson was spent apart, with Nelson imprisoned for 27 years, leaving her to raise their two daughters alone and to keep alive his political dream under the repressive white-minority regime.